Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/anticipation_action_recovery.md

 :::

-In addition to a clear pose, characters always look in the direction they're going to attack.
+Characters always look in the direction they're going to attack.

 ## Active